ax5ui/ax5ui-kernel/src/ax5ui-mask/README.md

 npm install ax5ui-mask
 ```

-After you download the install file in npm, you will need to copy it to the location where you want to use as a resource for the project.
+After downloading the install file of npm, you will need to copy it to the location where you want to use as a resource for the project.
 If the copy process is inconvenient, it also can be done easily by using `gulp` or `grunt`.

 ### Download code